elusivesmw/uberasm/README.md

 # uberasm

+## Debug

-- Debug - Warps the player to the previous or next level number using L/R. Useful for rapidly changing to nearby levels.
+Warps the player to the previous or next level number using L/R. Useful for rapidly changing to nearby levels to test.

 ![](/docs/debug.gif)

+## NoShellJump

-- NoShellJump - Warps, hurts, or kills the player if they shell jump
+Warps, hurts, or kills the player if they shell jump.

-Warp
+### Warp

 ![](/docs/nosj_warp.gif)

-Hurt
+### Hurt

 ![](/docs/nosj_hurt.gif)

-Kill
+### Kill

 ![](/docs/nosj_kill.gif)